yaqwsx/KiKit/doc/faq.md

 and expensive setup.

 If you want to preserve your narrow internal slots:
-- don't specify `--radius` at all
+- don't specify `millradius` at all in the `postprocess`
-- specify smaller `--radius` but make sure that your fabrication house supports such small tools.
+- specify smaller `millradius` but make sure that your fabrication house supports such small tools.

 ## My mouse bites are inside the board, what should I do about it?